PTucc327/PracticalDataScience/Projects/Project2/Readme.md

 API_QUESTIONS_ANSWERS.md file contains answers to assignment given by professor

 ## Code for the project:
-Please Follow the link to my repository where the project is store
+Please follow the link to my repository where the project is store

 There is a Readme.md file that walks you through each step of the project